There's also a worry that introducing chickenpox vaccination for all children could increase the risk of chickenpox and shingles in adults.

 - people in close contact with someone who has a weakened immune system

-In this way, the chickenpox vaccine protects people at risk who are unable to themselves be vaccinated against chickenpox, such as:
+In this way, the chickenpox vaccine protects people at risk who are unable to be vaccinated against chickenpox themselves, such as:

 - pregnant women

-- people who have weakened immune systems – for example, from HIV and AIDS or through treatments such as chemotherapy
+- people who have a weakened immune system – for example, from HIV or AIDS or through treatments such as chemotherapy